Online LPN-to-BSN Programs

 Requirement for Graduate Study

-Most schools offering a master of science in nursing prefer applicants who already hold a bachelor’s in nursing. - 4
+Most schools offering a master of science in nursing prefer or even require applicants to already hold a bachelor’s in nursing.

 Update Skills